 This method turns individual files into locked encrypted versions of themselves.
 Access is granted after entering the correct password or passphrase, and each file needs its own unique key.

-- Container Encryption
+OR - Container Encryption

 This method creates a password protected virtual drive that, when open, acts like any other drive on your system.
 When you lock the virtual drive, all the files you’ve put there are inaccessible.